eiab30p/OracleConnection/SQLAlchemy_example/README.md

 # SQLAlachemy attempt to intigrate with Oracle

 SQLAlachemy is probably one of the most popular ORMs for python.
 It has a large community support with lots of library intergration to achive different task with the least amount of code.
 Normally SQLAlachemy would be my number one choice but due to the need of database version control it is not ideal.
-The resoults, findings, and code can be found in the directory.EDIT: SQLAlchemy does work!!!!!!!!!!!!!!!!!!!!!!!!
+The resoults, findings, and code can be found in the directory.
+EDIT: SQLAlchemy does work!!!!!!!!!!!!!!!!!!!!!!!!

 DON'T FORGET TO BE IN YOUR VENV

+* SQLAlchemy relies on common design pattern to allow developers to create and ship enterprise-grade, production-ready applications easily.
+* Uses Object Pool Pattern to assist in caching frequently used objects instead of creating objects each request such as databse connections.
+Normally the maximum would be 5 connections when connecting to the database.
+* Uses Unit of Work design pattern.
+It is used to maintain a list of objects affected by a business transaction and to coordinate the writting out of these changes.
+For SQLAlchemy this is why we uses session.

 ## Installing Libraries